 Initiated by the Energy Community Secretariat in autumn 2015, the Energy Community Summer School aims to promote the development of participants’ competences in all topics related to energy through a dedicated multi-disciplinary programme.
 With the help of the school, participants are to understand the energy sectors in their full complexity and provide them a platform for exchange and contribution to shaping the sectors’ future.
 The Summer School is supported by a network of academic and research institutions from the Energy Community and beyond.

 It targets highly motivated postgraduate students (masters or PhD), researchers from all energy-related disciplines, young professionals from governmental institutions, companies, think tanks and NGOs from the Energy Community region.
-Participation in the Summer School is free for all participants (including tuition and accommodation costs).
-Travel costs are borne by the participants.

 Schools in brief

 Seventh Summer School 2023

 Venue: Belgrade, Serbia Date: 19 -26 August 2023 Duration: 1 week Organizer: Energy Community Secretariat Credits: 3 ECTS (for masters students)

 Venue: Sarajevo, Bosnia and Herzegovina Date: 20 - 27 August 2022 Duration: 1 week Organizer: Energy Community Secretariat Credits: 3 ECTS (for masters students)